Using Teleport Connect | Teleport

 - For TCP applications, click the Connect button.

-- On macOS, click the three dots instead and select "Connect to local port".
+- On macOS and Windows, click the three dots instead and select "Connect to local port".

 - For web applications, click the three dots next to the Launch button and select "Set up connection".

-Alternatively, on Windows and Linux you can look for a TCP application in the search bar and press
+Alternatively, on Linux you can look for a TCP application in the search bar and

 Enter to set up a connection to it.